 Zimbo is a former Rhodesian, former U.S. Army Green Beret Officer, former Chemical Engineer, former Businessman and a current Organic Diversified Farmer (Homesteader).
-He calls his home a ‘Generational Food Security Project’.
+He calls his home a ‘Generational Independence Security Project’.
+His farm is designed to allow his family and his decedents to thrive despite any future disruptions to life as we know it or increased governance.
 Zimbo lives in East Tennessee where it is easy to pursue many vigorous and adventurous outdoor activities.
 Zimbo grew up in the African bush and has adventured all over the world.

 Homesteaders and Doomsday Preppers, at the core, are very similar when it comes to the services Zimbo provides.
 Both groups seek various degrees of the 3 pillars of homesteading: